hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Masala Zone Piccadilly Circus.
 This is a chain of North Indian restaurants, but this specific location is magnificent - the dining room of the historic [Criterion building](https://en.wikipedia.org/wiki/Criterion_Restaurant).
 * Chettinad Restaurant - South Indian.
 * Mercato Mayfair - a food court in an old church.
 Totally worth it for the architecture, not the food.
-* Qima Cafe in Soho, the destination for both pastries and coffee.
+* [Qima Cafe](https://qimacafe.com/) - a destination for both coffee and pastries and savoury pastries.
+Of the two, I prefer Fitzrovia location.
-* Attendant Coffee Roasters - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) at Victorian-era urinals.
+* Attendant Coffee Roasters - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) in Victorian-era urinals.
 * WatchHouse Somerset House - a great place for a tea and a pastry with a great view of beautiful Somerset House.
 * Gelato: Gelupo, La Gelatiera, Udderlicious.
 * [Twinings The Strand](https://www.atlasobscura.com/places/twinings-tea-shop) tea shop in a historic building.
 Get any of their teas (even the most expensive one) in a takeaway cup for cheap.
 Alternatively, try Algerian Coffee Stores (they also do takeaway drinks).
+* Wulf & Lamb - here you can try vegan [Redefine Meat](https://www.redefinemeat.com/uk/).
+* Club Mexicana Soho - vegan Mexican.
 * Below Stone Nest - not what you'd expect in Soho.
 Go for a drink, go early and prepare to be surprised.
-* Wulf & Lamb - here you can try vegan [Redefine Meat](https://www.redefinemeat.com/uk/).